ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 There are no specific steps, which are related to __BlueCompute__ hybrid application.
-Use the guide [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight) for a detailed description about defining this integration.
+Use the guide [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight) for a detailed description about defining this integration and using the configuration files.

 **Note**: the target documentation about the ANS integration is draft yet.

 ##Step 8: Forward events to collaboration tool

-Forwarding events to the collaboration tool Slack is done via the Netcool Impact policies.
+Forwarding events to the collaboration tool Slack is done via Netcool Impact policies.

-There are no specific steps, which are related to __BlueCompute__ hybrid application.e Use the guide [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight) for a detailed description about defining this integration.
+There are no specific steps, which are related to __BlueCompute__ hybrid application.
+Use the guide [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight) for a detailed description about defining this integration.